gian-gg/CIS1101/readme.md

 ## CIS1101

-A repository for my codes in the CIS1101 course.
+A dedicated repository showcasing some of my codes and projects for the CIS1101 course.